Skip to main content

 What’s up in Math?

-This week, 7th graders began their second unit of study by analyzing scale copies, scale factor, and developing their own scale drawings using scale factor.
+Next week, 7th graders will begin analyzing scale copies, scale factor, and developing their own scale drawings using scale factor.

 What’s happening in ELA?